-The finished dimensions of this bag are approximately 12 inches deep by 11 inches wide with a 9 inch "deep" handle (though that's easily adjustable).
+The finished dimensions of this crochet shopping tote pattern is approximately 12 inches deep by 11 inches wide with a 9 inch “deep” handle (though that’s easily adjustable).

 Before you get started, make sure you have the following:

 - About 250 yards of worsted weight yarn

 - An I hook

 - A flower or other embellishment to spice it up!

 NOTE: the chain 2 at the beginning of the first four rounds does NOT count as the first stitch – you will need to work in that stitch you would normally skip.
 You will be joining rounds in the first true DC stitch rather than the top of the turning chain.

 Round 1: Work 12 DC in the first chain from hook.
 Join in the top of the first DC.
 (12)